Christ's Fulfilment of the Law

 Conclusion

 The institution of the Eucharist, therefore, does not refer to the Last Supper or the Synagogue Service, but as the fulfilment of the Old Testament Temple Cult the H. Mass is in its entirity the New Testament Temple Cult focussed on the Sacrifice of our Lord as the innocent Lamb of God bearing as Scapegoat our sins.
 As such, the Eucharist is the same true and eternal Sacrifice for our sins in which Christ ultimately fulfilled the entire Old Testament Temple Cult.
-Mystically, the Eucharist at the Last Supper, preceding the Crucifixion, as well as all those taking place since then at each H. Mass by Christ in His "Mystical Body" is one and the same as the physical Sacrifice at Golgotha, It is Christ, the Eternal High Priest, who offers and sacrifices Himself on the cross for our sins.
+Mystically, the Eucharist at the Last Supper, preceding the Crucifixion, as well as all those taking place since then at each H. Mass by Christ in His "Mystical Body" is one and the same as the physical Sacrifice at Golgotha, It is Christ, the Eternal High Priest, who offers and sacrifices Himself on the cross for our sins, a Sacrifice that still continues in our temporary conditions.

 References